TiendaNube/api-docs/resources/transaction.md

 > The arrows represent the occurrence of a Transaction Event with *status* `success` unless another status is mentioned in its description.

 <img style="text-align:center" src="images/transaction_status.png" alt="transaction_status" width="950" />

+### Redirect Transactions Discounts

+The Payment Provider may use discounts on its external checkout to reduce the amount charged to a customer on a payment Transaction.
+In these cases, the Transaction must include the `discount_amount` field with the value of the discount applied to the order on the Payment Provider external site.
+On the other hand, the total amount of the Transaction must also be updated with the corresponding value after the discount has been applied (see the [Example Nº 6](#Common-Examples)).

+> ***Note:*** Discounts on external Transactions must be applied to the order total amount reported by Tiendanube.